OpenCSGs/csghub-server/tests/README.md

 ### Starting and Stopping the Test Environment

+**Note:** The test server requires Docker and an internet connection (if the images have not been pulled yet) to run correctly, as we use Testcontainers to start various services and components.

 Setting up the test environment for integration testing is simple.
 Follow the steps below:

 ```go